 Recovering from substance abuse is no easy task.
-At times you may feel hopeless and that treatment facility won’t work for you.
-Riverwoods is here to make the recovery process as easy as possible as we offer the most up-to-date, empirically validated treatment and our unconditional support.
+At times you may feel hopeless and that treatment won’t work for you, but Riverwoods is here to make the recovery process as easy as possible.
+We offer the most up-to-date, empirically validated treatment and our unconditional support.

 You can beat your addiction.
 It’s okay to be scared of change; it’s not easy.
 At our facility near Atlanta, Georgia, we provide you with the comforting atmosphere that allows you to begin your transformation into a sober, happier person.
 You no longer have to suffer alone.
 Riverwoods is here to help you.

-Substance abuse and addiction are a serious illness that leaves behind a path of destruction.
+Substance abuse and addiction are serious illnesses that leave behind a path of destruction.
 People suffering from a substance abuse problem will experience many negative consequences such as loss of job, dysfunctional relationships, or expulsion from school.
 At times you may also feel depressed, anxious, and completely alone.
-In addition, substance abuse causes serious health consequences, such as liver damage or failure, HIV/AIDS, and Hepatitis C. It the most severe cases substance abuse can result in death due to an overdose, disease, or suicide.
-The longer you abuse drugs the more likely you are to become dependent on that substance.
+In addition, substance abuse causes serious health consequences, such as liver damage or failure, HIV/AIDS, and Hepatitis C. In the most severe cases, substance abuse can result in death due to an overdose, disease, or suicide.
+The longer you abuse drugs, the more likely you are to become dependent on that substance.
 Substance dependency becomes an addict’s whole life.

-We believe that no two people are exactly alike; we look at the person as a whole when creating individualized treatment plans that need their specific needs.
-While we treat the individual, we also realize that your family is an important part of your recovery and we include them in the recovery process if you are comfortable doing so.
+We believe that no two people are exactly alike; we look at the person as a whole when creating individualized treatment plans that meet each person’s specific needs.
+While we treat the individual, we also realize that your family can be an important part of your recovery and we include them in the recovery process if you are comfortable doing so.

 Our main goal of treatment is to return you to your highest level of functioning, making it possible for you to return to your community and enjoy your life.
 We will work hard to provide you with the tools necessary in order to achieve this goal.